On the Duality Between Sharpness-Aware Minimization and Adversarial Training

-In addition, we discuss the attack (perturbation) strength of AT and SAM.
+Besides, we discuss the attack (perturbation) strength of AT and SAM.
 For SAM, the perturbation is relatively more moderate, as its perturbations are conducted in the weight space and do not change the original input.
-On the other hand, in order to achieve the best robustness by eliminating the non-robust features~\cite{Ilyas2019AdversarialEA}, AT applies larger and more straightforward perturbations to the input space, leading to better robustness but a loss in natural accuracy.
-In summary, SAM applies small perturbations implicitly to the feature space to maintain good natural accuracy performance, while AT utilizes direct input perturbations, which may result in a severe loss in natural accuracy.
+On the other hand, in order to achieve the best robustness by eliminating the non-robust features~\cite{Ilyas2019AdversarialEA}, AT applies larger and more straightforward perturbations to the input space, leading to better robustness but a loss in natural accuracy, which is not the original goal of SAM, but it is the goal of AT.

+In summary, our intuitive analysis suggests that SAM applies small perturbations implicitly to the feature space to maintain good natural accuracy performance, while AT utilizes direct input perturbations, which may result in a severe loss in natural accuracy.
 We provide more theoretical evidence to support these claims in the next section.